radical-cybertools/AllPairs/README.md

 ```

 Next, in rp_hausdorff.py make the following changes:
-* Line 31 - add your username on target system (if your username on target system is the same as on your local system then comment out
+* Line 33 - add your username on target system (if your username on target system is the same as on your local system then comment out
-lines 30-32)
+lines 32-34)

-* Line 39 - provide name of the target system.
-Default target system is Stampede.
+* Line 41 - provide name of the target system.
+Default target system is Stampede (xsede.stampede).

-* Line 42 - provide project name on target system (if you run this script locally comment out this line)
+* Line 44 - provide project name on target system (if you run this script locally comment out this line)

 As a final step we must provide MongoDB url:
 ```